 |Maintenance||Cloud-based ETL or data pipeline solutions, like Daton, require zero maintenance.
 Legacy ETL tools that run on-premises do require some upkeep.||Modern ETL tools are cloud-based and require no additional hardware.|

 |Staging area||A staging area is required for an ETL process to function||No staging area is needed for an ELT process to function|

 |Costs||Cloud-based ETL or data pipeline solutions, like Daton, start at $20.
 Usage-based pricing is a standard strategy for these tools.||Cloud-based ELT or data pipeline solutions, like Daton, start at $20.
 Usage-based pricing is a standard strategy for these tools.|

 |Unstructured data support||ETL processes do not provide an elegant solution to handle unstructured data||ELT is the perfect strategy to handle unstructured data.
 Downstream transformation routines can support various use cases based on the raw data in the data lake|

 |Data processing time||ETL processes take a longer time to run before data is loaded in the warehouse.||Since the transformation happens after the loading processes are complete, data is available in the warehouse sooner.|

-Daton’s automated ETL platform provides a cloud-based, visual, and no-code interface making data replication and transformation a breeze.
-Daton’s pre-built connectors eliminate the burden of data engineering and simplify the life of analysts and developers alike.
-By making data available in the data warehouse in just a few clicks, Daton empowers analysts to focus their efforts on finding insights and contributing to business growth rather than on building the data pipeline.
+Daton’s automated ELT platform provides a cloud-based, visual, and no-code interface making data replication and transformation a breeze.
+Daton’s 100+ pre-built data connectors eliminate the burden of data engineering and simplify the life of analysts and developers alike.
+By making data available in the data warehouse in just a few clicks, Daton, the eCommerce-focused data pipeline empowers analysts to focus their efforts on finding insights and contributing to business growth rather than on building the data pipeline.